Partners in Practice forum speakers

 Her aim is to create safer spaces for folks who experience marginalization and systemic violence to practice self-liberation within the yogic community.

-Breathwork Facilitators and Wellness Professionals, The Stretch Space
+Breathwork Facilitators and Wellness Professional, The Stretch Space

 Executive Director, Center of Mindful Self Compassion